Alexmhack/material_bootstrap/README.md

 Link for tutorial: https://mdbootstrap.com/corporate-website-lesson-1/

 # Container
-There are two types of containers one is the simple .container and the other is .container-fluid
+There are two types of containers one is the simple .container(leaves margin in all sides) and the other is .container-fluid(spreads across the whole page width)

 # Row
 Just like simple rows, rows in layout are horizontal columns where to split layout horizontally